BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 if you only want the sound output on the external device and not on the s3box you can remove or comment out the following lines.<br>
 ![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/d72e1bc8-6100-4d8e-ae1c-9cf630c785c4)<br><br>

 Now you have edited the device config you can click save and install.
-NOTE:- if you have commented out or removed the speaker: lines in the screenshot above, this time before you install you will need to carry out a 'clean build files' as described in the installation guide [here](<https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/blob/main/instructions/installation%20guide.md>) under step 8.<br>
+NOTE:- if you have commented out or removed the speaker: lines in the screenshot above, this time before you install you will need to carry out a 'clean build files' by clicking on the 3 dot menu of the device card in the dashboard.
 Once the clean is done you can then proceed to click 'install' followed by 'wirelessly'.
 After the firmware has uploaded, reboot the device and your new config should be working, with audio outputting to your external speaker.<br><br>
 if you have no audio after the above steps , make sure that the s3box is allowed to make services calls.
 To do this open the ESPhome integration in HA next to the device there will be a configure button, click this and then tick the box as shown below.<br>
 ![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/18e4999c-54ba-482f-897d-505828dfe71a)
 <br><br>
 ### Adding entities to the touch buttons, so that you can 'tap' to toggle on or off an external device.
 in the example firmware it is possible to assign devices to the 6 buttons from the home screen (bottom 2 rows). this is a fairly straight forward process for on/off entities.<br><br>
 I would be looking at introducing more complex controls in the next release of this config.
-Such as sliders for brightness and the ability to change light colours etc. This can be done now using scenes, which we will cover later in this guide.
+Such as sliders for brightness and the ability to change light colours etc. This can be done now using scenes.
 However I'm sure you will agree that having direct control from the screen would be much better!<br><br>

 In the config the middle button on the middle row is for a simple on/off light entity.
 We can control this by making a service call to Home Assistant.<br><br>
 Firstly you will need to find the Entity ID of the device you want to control.
 Follow the steps above that we used for finding the media player ID, it should be a similar method.<br><br>